 - 1. Modifications must be made within the time schedule of the tournament and teams cannot delay tournament play while making modifications. - 2.
 No mentor assistance is allowed during the competition.
 (See Section 1, "Code of Conduct") - 3.
-Any violations of the rules may be penalized by disqualification from the tournament or the round or may result in a loss of points at the discretion of the referees, officials, organizing committee or general chairs.
+Any violations of the rules may be penalized by disqualification from the tournament or the round or may result in a loss of points at the discretion of the referees, officials, RoboCupJunior Rescue Committee or RoboCupJunior General Chairs.